1. Ubiquiti UniFi UAP-AC-PRO – Overall Best Wireless Access Point

 While Ubiquiti Networks UniFi UAP-AC-PRO may not be the latest model on our list, it is undoubtedly the highest-rated.
 By porting enterprise-type features to a tiny device, the US manufacturer has eliminated the need to purchase high-end expensive WAP devices.
-This minimalist round device may have a slightly larger footprint but can be easily attached to walls or ceilings for maximum coverage area.
+This minimalist round device may have a slightly larger footprint.
+Still, it can be easily attached to walls or ceilings for maximum coverage area.
 Supporting 802.11ac wireless standard, Dual-Radio 3 x 3 11AC MIMO, and speeds up to 1300 Mbps in 5 GHz radio band & 450 Mbps in 2.4GHz radio band, Ubiquiti offers multiple advanced features like user accounts, guest portal/hotspot support, and remote firmware upgradeability.
-It is powerful, fast, and extremely configurable.
+It is powerful, fast, and highly configurable.
 Setup is not complicated, but the UniFi controller may test your tech knowledge.
-The web interface is really friendly, and the software is available for Linux Overall, it offers excellent value for the price.
+The web interface is really friendly, and the software is available for Linux.
+Overall, it offers excellent value for the price.
 Highly recommended.

 - Multiple advanced features to keep every tech junkie happy